Section of General Internal Medicine

 Recent News Stories

-July 31, 2017- Dr. Neda Laiteerapong and Dr. Elbert Huang have published a chapter in the 3rd edition of Diabetes in America.
+July 31, 2017- Neda Laiteerapong, MD, MS and Elbert Huang, MD, MPH have published a chapter in the 3rd edition of Diabetes in America.
 Their chapter, “Diabetes in Older Adults,” will become the leading reference for the geriatric diabetic population in the United States.
 Check it out here.
 Congratulations, Dr. Laiteerapong and Dr. Huang!

 May 04, 2017- The University of Chicago Medicine held its 12th Annual Quality and Safety Symposium on May 4.
 CCDTR investigators presented work on behavioral health integration in the Primary Care Group at UCM, reducing readmissions for COPD, healthy food shopping tours on the South Side of Chicago, and more.
 Visit the Center for Healthcare Delivery Science and […]